pluggdapps/tayra/README.rst

   make upload           # To build the egg and upload it into pypi

 The .egg package will be availabe under dist/ directory

+If you enable ['beautify_html'] option, you will have to install beautifulsoup4.